-Alley Cat Allies deeply thanks our supporters who successfully pressured Casper City Council to drop a proposed feeding ban for cats, but also explaining that Council has simply substituted one bad idea with another.
+Alley Cat Allies deeply thanks our supporters who successfully pressured Casper City Council to drop a proposed feeding ban for cats, but we also want to clarify that the Council has simply substituted one bad idea with another.

-“We thank the many Casper residents and people around the world who spoke out for the cats, which demonstrated overwhelming opposition to the feeding ban,” said Becky Robinson, president and founder of Alley Cat Allies.
+“We are grateful for the many Casper residents and people around the world who spoke out for the cats, demonstrating overwhelming opposition to the feeding ban,” said Becky Robinson, president and founder of Alley Cat Allies.
 “However, because of the new restrictions in the ordinance that Council added and then quickly ratified, we have much more work to do.”

 Although Council removed a feeding ban for cats from its proposed ordinance, at the last minute it added an amendment that makes caregivers “owners” of community cats, sometimes called feral cats, who are unowned cats and live outdoors.